What is Istio?

 versions over a period of two or more weeks, starting with the most recent

 Control plane versions are tested for backwards compatibility with the last two prior data plane (sidecar proxy) versions.
-Once you have upgraded your GKE cluster, we recommend that you update the sidecars to the current control plane version as soon as possible, either by restarting Pods (with auto-inject enabled) or manually re-injecting the appropriate version.
+After you have upgraded your GKE cluster, we recommend that you update the sidecars to the current control plane version as soon as possible, either by restarting Pods (with auto-inject enabled) or manually re-injecting the appropriate version.

 Istio on GKE does not allow user control of the control plane version.